Saturday, November 16, 2024

 Around 1872, the the front building was raised to four floors.
-The ground floor held a store, home to the John McCabe's grocery, while the upper floors were crammed with immigrant families, most of them Irish.
+John McCabe now ran the grocery store, while the upper floors were crammed with immigrant families, most of them Irish.
 Seventeen families were listed at the address.
 They included four shoemakers, three tailors, a plumber and several laborers.
 Three female occupants listed their occupations as dressmakers.

 In November 1880, Charles W. Voltz purchased 228 and 185 Elizabeth Street simultaneously, spending $20,000 for the two properties (about $615,000 in 2024).
 The grocery store at 228 Elizabeth was slightly renovated to accommodate a butcher shop run by Verando Luigi.
 (The proprietor's surname reflected the rapidly changing demographics of the neighborhood, from Irish to Italian.)